FREQUENTLY ASKED QUESTIONS ABOUT RESORT FEES

 Q: If people hate resort fees so much why don't they just stay at a hotel without one?

 A: That is often not an option.
 Resort fee collusion exists in places like Las Vegas leaving a customer with no resort fee alternative.
-All 62,000 rooms on the Las Vegas strip charge resort fees.
+Almost all 62,000 rooms on the Las Vegas strip charge resort fees.

 Q: I don't travel.
 Why should I care?

 Also it would just be great if we could all make sure hotels were not being dicks to people who want to see our great country.
 Having a family fly from Italy and pre-pay for there trip online only to find out they owe an extra $250 to get their key when they get to their hotel in Orlando is just a serious dick move.
 Or what about Bob who drives his 13 kids in from a corn field, USA to show up in Vegas and be charged a surprise $300 for the week to check in.
-No one should support such an awful policy.
+No one should support such an awful, deceptive policy.

 Q: Is the government going to spend any money by banning resort fees?